WeblateOrg/weblate/docs/user/profile.rst

 ------------

 User profile contains your preferences, name and email.
-Name and email are being used in Git commits, so keep this information accurate.
+Name and email are being used in VCS commits, so keep this information accurate.

 Languages
 +++++++++